 |Home » TECHNOLOGY » Introduction|

 Electricity can be generated in many ways.
 In each case, a fuel is used to turn a turbine, which drives a generator, which feeds the grid.
 The turbines are designed to suit the particular fuel characteristics.
-Wind generated electricity is no different.
-The wind is the fuel, but unlike fossil fuels it is free and clean, and otherwise it is just the same.
-It drives the turbine, which generates electricity.
+Wind generated electricity is no different: The wind is the fuel, which drives the turbine, which generates electricity.
+But unlike fossil fuels it is free and clean.

-The politics and economics of wind energy have played an important role in the development of the industry and contributed to its present success.
-Engineering is, however, pivotal.
-As the wind industry has become better established, the central place of engineering has become overshadowed by other issues.
-This is a tribute to the success of engineers and their turbines.
+The politics and economics of wind energy have played an important role in the development of the industry and contributed to its present success, but the engineering is still pivotal.
+As the wind industry has become better established, the central place of engineering has become overshadowed by other issues, but this is a tribute to the success of engineers and their turbines.
 Part I addresses the key engineering issues:

-- The wind farms – an assembly of individual turbines into wind power stations or wind farms – their optimisation and development.
+- The wind farms – an assembly of individual turbines into wind power stations or wind farms; their optimisation and development; and

 - Going offshore – the promise of a very large resource, but with major new technical challenges.

 Part I provides a historical overview of turbine development, describes the present status and considers future challenges.
-This is a remarkable story, which started in the nineteenth century and has accelerated over the last two decades of the twentieth century, on a course very similar to the early days of aeronautics.
+This is a remarkable story, which started in the 19th century and accelerated over the last two decades of the 20th, on a course very similar to the early days of aeronautics.
 The story is far from finished, but it has certainly started with a vengeance.

 Wind must be treated with great respect.
-The wind speed on a site has a very powerful effect on the economics of a wind farm; it provides both the fuel to generate electricity and the loads to destroy the turbine.
-Part I describes how it can be quantified, harnessed and put to work in an economic and predictable manner.
+The wind speed on a site has a very powerful effect on the economics of a wind farm and wind provides both the fuel to generate electricity and, potentially, loads that can destroy the turbines.
+This part describes how it can be quantified, harnessed and put to work in an economic and predictable manner.
 The long and short-term behaviour of the wind is described.
-The latter can be successfully forecast to allow wind energy to participate in electricity markets.
+The latter can be successfully forecasted to allow wind energy to participate in electricity markets.